Multichannel international digital storefronts with integrated point-of-sale and subscription membership

 In addition to supporting multiple languages, currencies, and payment methods, as well as the intricacies of government regulations, the Sotheby’s Wine Ultra platform offers unparalleled security and full PCI compliance.
 Overall security certification was something that was critically important and the Ultra platform satisfies all the protocols for PCI compliance, including GDPR (General Data Protection Regulation), PA-DSS (Payment Application Data Security Standard, and PCI DSS (Payment Card Industry Data Security Standard).
 These protocols ensured that going forward, Sotheby’s Wine would have a safe and paperless way to store customers’ credit card information – something it couldn’t do at all with its old system.

-In January 2018 – just nine months after the implementation began – the Sotheby’s Wine website went live.
+Just nine months after the implementation began – the Sotheby’s Wine website went live.
 As Crouch notes, “This project had an extremely aggressive timeline, given the scope of the work involved.
 We delivered on time, which was a testament to the hard work of everyone involved.”

 Sotheby’s Wine immediately began reaping the benefits of the work that Ultra did.
 From a business operations perspective, it was now in a much better place than it was before the implementation began.
 The company has experienced significant improvements in its ability to manage inventory, orders, and customer relationships – especially with its repeat customers.
 Furthermore, the new Ultra platform has enabled Sotheby’s Wine to be more stringent with how customer and retail data is managed.
 For example, when users at Sotheby’s Wine want to create an order, they now need to capture both an email and a physical mailing address.
 The company has also seen an increase in business since its new platform has been up and running.